Balearic Islands travel guide

 Spanish border checks can cause delays when crossing between Spain and Gibraltar.
 If you are travelling to Spain through Gibraltar, check the travel advice for entry requirements for Gibraltar.

 There is no charge to enter or leave Gibraltar.
-You should not hand over money to anybody claiming there is a charge.
+Do not hand over money to anybody claiming there is a charge.

 Unaccompanied minors

-Spanish law considers anyone under 18 to be a minor.
-If an unaccompanied minor comes to the attention of the Spanish authorities (particularly in connection with criminal incidents or when in hospital) they will be considered vulnerable and may be taken to a minors centre until a parent or guardian is found.
+Spanish law considers anyone aged 17 and under to be a minor.
+If an unaccompanied minor comes to the attention of the Spanish authorities (particularly in connection with criminal incidents or when in hospital), they will be considered vulnerable and may be taken to a minor’s centre until a parent or guardian is found.

 Customs rules

-There are strict rules about what goods can be taken into and out of Spain.
-You can find details on the National Tax Agency leaflet (in Spanish and English).
-Declare anything that may be prohibited or subject to tax or duty.
+There are strict rules about what goods can be taken into and out of Spain (PDF).
+You must declare anything that may be prohibited or subject to tax or duty.

 Terrorism